 It’s just me in my ship, Starfish, a Class D cruiser.
 She’s an old hunk-a-junk, but she gets the job done.
 I had a little work done on her over the years, so she’s faster than most ships in her class.
 Had a few weapons put in, too.
 She’s not a fighter ship by any means, but you never know what trouble you might run into out there.
 Protecting the package is what they pay me for, and sometimes that means people who get in the way happen to get turned into stardust.

-No clue what I was delivering, I never ask.
+No clue what I was delivering—I never ask.
 I’m better off not knowing.
 It’s a sort of courier confidentially agreement, like what you have with your doc.
 All I know is that it’s a little metal briefcase with a handle.
 The case was surprisingly heavy, but I don’t know shit other than that.

 I send out a hailing frequency, “Hello, fellow citizens!
 How’s your journey across the vast reaches of nothingness going?
 Light traffic out here today.”
-The Class B raider responds with a small shot right at me, eaten up by my shield.
+The Class B raider responds with a warning shot right at me, eaten up by my shield.

-I barely make my way into the port, puttering along with a harpoon stuck into the top of Starfish and the line trailing along.
+I barely make my way into the port, puttering along with a harpoon stuck into the top of Starfish and the line trailing behind.
 The fish that got away.
 The port’s finest mechanics are working on fixing Starfish up right now.